 However, there are several weaknesses in the results framework, which prevent UNDP from capturing and measuring the extent of its programme delivery and the results in relation to people's lives and the SDGs.
-This framework may also have hindered the conceptualization of interventions' results frameworks.
-These weaknesses include:
+This i) EDIG, ii) ECC, iii) GHR

-63 The Environment and Climate Change Response project, funded by UNDP, is an exception as it positions itself considering the other GEF funded projects in the current UNDP portfolio.
+&lt;sup>63 The Environment and Climate Change Response project, funded by UNDP, is an exception as it positions itself considering the other GEF funded projects in the current UNDP portfolio.